miladutton/Maternal-Mortality/README.md

 ## Methodology

-An **Ordinary Least Squares (OLS)** regression analysis was conducted, along with partial regression and regression coefficient plots.
-The model achieved an **R-squared value of 0.856**, indicating a strong fit.
-At the 5% significance level, only HDI and CAI were found to be statistically significant predictors.
+The study employed the following techniques:

+1.  **Ordinary Least Squares (OLS) Regression Analysis**

+2.  **Partial Regression Plots**

+3.  **Regression Coefficient Visualization**

+## Key Findings

+-   The model demonstrated a strong fit, achieving an R-squared value of **0.856**.

+-   At the **5% significance level**, only **HDI** and **CAI** emerged as statistically significant predictors of maternal mortality.

 ## Limitations

-This analysis acknowledges several limitations:
+Several limitations were identified in this analysis:

--   The data set is limited to 2015, potentially affecting the applicability of the findings.
+-   **Temporal Scope:** The data is restricted to 2015, which may limit the generalizability of the findings.

--   Not all countries had complete data, which may introduce bias.
+-   **Incomplete Data:** Some countries lacked complete data, introducing potential bias.

--   Some variables of interest were excluded due to missing values.
+-   **Excluded Variables:** Certain variables of interest were omitted due to missing values.

 ## Conclusion

-This project sheds light on critical factors affecting maternal mortality and emphasizes the importance of addressing preventable causes to improve global health outcomes.
+This project highlights critical factors influencing maternal mortality and underscores the importance of addressing preventable causes to reduce global maternal mortality rates.
+The findings emphasize the need for targeted interventions in healthcare, education, and socio-economic policies to improve maternal health outcomes worldwide.

 ## Sources